varunbhoopalam/slipbox/README.md

 ### To do

 I want to try releasing this to the public by December 1st, 2020.
 To do that I think I need to do the following:
-- Self hosted source summary solution integrated into UI/SPA - 10/25 in progress
+- Hosted by us source summary solution integrated into UI/SPA - 10/25 in progress
 - Refactor the User Experience to be
   - SPA
   - Responsive Design to include Mobile